-Oh and then there are the acronyms…..CELTA, TESOL, TEFL, IELTS, TOEFL, TOEIC…..oh the English teaching world really loves its acronyms.
+Oh and then there are the acronyms…..CELTA vs. TEFL vs. TESOL, IELTS, TOEFL, TOEIC…..oh the English teaching world really loves its acronyms.
 This isn’t the half of them.
 But what on earth do they mean and what is the difference?
 And more importantly, what is the best for you?

-If you Google teaching English abroad, you get pages and pages of companies offering you advice on this.
+If you Google TEFL qualifications, you get pages and pages of companies offering you advice on this.
 Problem is, they are usually trying to sell you a course or a programme.
-And of course, their course or program is the one that is fully accredited and accepted worldwide.
+And of course, their course or program is the one that is one of the only fully accredited TEFL courses and is the most accepted worldwide.
 Why would they be selling it if it wasn’t?

 Thing is, a quick Google of those companies also include horror stories from people who have taken these courses and gone on these programmes and had terrible times.
 So what should you do?

 Here is where we come in.
 After nearly twelve years of teaching English abroad in six different countries, and meeting and working with loads of people, we’ve got a lot of advice to give.
 And unlike a lot of the websites out there, ours is completely independent.
 We don’t run a TEFL school or programme.
 We don’t want you to take the ESL certification that we have created.
 This is just our opinion, from us to you.

 You can read our story to decide if you want to trust us, or why not read the stories of our friends and colleagues who are already teaching abroad in our New Teacher Tales series?

 Do you need to take a TEFL qualification to teach English abroad?